eslint/rfcs/designs/2021-init-command-eslint-cli/README.md

 ### Update eslint cli usage

-- Whenever `--init` command is being used, show a warning(e.g. "You can also run this command directly using 'npm init @eslint'") and run `npx @eslint/create` using `child_process` of the native node modules.
+- Whenever `--init` command is being used, show a warning(e.g. "You can also run this command directly using 'npm init @eslint/config'") and run `npm init @eslint/config` using `child_process` of the native node modules.

 ## Documentation